3rd Compass -> Group News and Articles -> Ministry Warnings

 A summary of the kind of bad teaching these ministries and churches promote is provided.
 Many of these groups are influenced by false guidance from imposters of God, His Spirit, saints, and angels, who claim to be the real thing and can give real supernatural miracles to back up their false guidance.
 The guidance and miracles they give can be very hard to discern from true guidance from God, so if you are interested in learning common tactics of the enemy, see Light Within after this article.

-• Take His Heart Ministries and Roy Sauzek[3.1.50] - I have a great deal of knowledge of their workings and spiritual guidance, as I used to believe many things they teach.
+• Take His Heart Ministries and Roy Sauzek[3.1.50] - I have evaluated most of the workings and spiritual guidance of Take His Heart.
+They have deceived a great many believers because the logic of their core teachings make sense on the surface and they had many supernatural signs that backed up their guidance.
+But these things are not sufficient to verify that their guidance and teaching is truly from God.
 Roy is their lead pastor and writes most of the teachings on their website.
 They did get some good guidance from God and truth mixed with false guidance, but I found they are misled by a false-christ spirit and spread a spirit of slavery with their Brideship or "three spots" teachings, such as mandatory tithing and other mandatory acts.
 They use a form of guided meditation and emphasize spiritual revelation that is also used by many groups listed here.
 These practices invite demons since it is a form of divination.
 Take His Heart's website includes a lot of false guidance, like dreams, words, and visions that are not truly from the Lord.

 God's powers and gifts work independently and at the same time as false gifts and powers from demons, so just because a ministry or person performs deliverances or seems to get good guidance from God does not mean they are free from corruption by dark forces.
-Everything gets mixed up when people have imposters and demons working in their spiritual lives, so evaluating signs, guidance, or miracles by matching scripture or accepting spiritual powers does not truly validate them as being from God.
-We need much better discernment than matching things to be in line with scripture, which can also be corrupted with bad translations and interpretations.
+Everything gets mixed up when people have imposters and demons working in their spiritual lives, so evaluating signs, guidance, or miracles by matching scripture or accepting spiritual powers and miracles does not truly validate them as being from God.
+We need much better discernment than matching things to be in line with scripture, which can also be corrupted with bad translations and interpretations (see How To Choose A Bible for more).

 • God Calling[3.1.72] book and ministry and other teachings by the "Two Listeners,"[3.1.104.1] such as God Calling 2: God At Eventide